vmokashi01/NYC_Housing_Exploration/README.md

 Questions for further analysis arose at this point - it appeared that both gross and land square feet formed distinct clusters based on the borough, with distinct regions.
 For example, Brooklyn seemed to have lower square footage but higher sale prices relative to Staten Island, which had similar gross square footage but higher land square feet at a lower sale price, while Queens fell between the two.

-What distinct housing patterns based on the Borough could be leveraged to further understand the sale price?
+What distinct housing patterns based on the borough could be leveraged to further understand the sale price?

 #### Residential, Commercial, & Total Units